ooker777/docs-1/docs/Plugin/local folder.md

 So, how can you use a solution other than GitHub? **You can use a private GitHub repository as a bridge between your Vault and your hosted solution**.

-1. Configure the plugin to use GitHub as described in the [[Github Publisher/index|configuration]].
+1. Configure the plugin to use GitHub as described in the [[Plugin/index|configuration]].
 2. Clone the repository on your computer.
 3. Add your hosted solution as a remote.
 4. You can also use a GitHub Action to **send** your changes to your self-hosted solution.
 For example: